Skip to main content

 Fair and Just Trade with Suppliers

+We uphold the principles of free trade and market competition and conduct our transactions and business activities in compliance with laws and regulations as well as with the principles of fairness and impartiality.
 As a power producer, we are firmly committed to promoting appropriate electric power competition, most notably by operating in compliance with the Guidelines for Proper Electric Power Trade and by ensuring non-discrimination between domestic and foreign entities.
 As a purchaser supporting the energy value chain, we engage with business partners and subcontractors in accordance with the Declaration of Partnership Building, fostering partnerships and co-prosperity.
+In addition, in an attempt to prevent cartel and bid-rigging with competitors, we newly established Internal Rules on Contact with Competitors in FY2023.

 Whistleblower System and Harassment Consultation Hotline

-Whistleblowing Case Overview (FY2022)
+Whistleblowing Case Overview (FY2023)

-Whistleblowing Case Overview (FY2022)
+Whistleblowing Case Overview (FY2023)

-We promote the use of these internal reporting channels by continuing to share information about the whistleblower system regularly and seeking to build trust through efforts such as assessment of intention, protection of confidentiality, and prohibition of discriminatory treatment or retaliation against whistleblowers.
+In response to the enactment of the amended Whistleblower Protection Act in 2022, JERA has established internal reporting channels via its whistleblower and harassment consultation hotlines, which include designating and providing training for a whistleblower response team.
+JERA promotes the use of these internal reporting channels by continuing to share information about the whistleblower system regularly and seeking to build trust through efforts such as assessment of intention, protection of confidentiality, and prohibition of discriminatory treatment or retaliation against whistleblowers.

 Whistleblower System and Harassment Consultation Hotline